 The Museum's Anthropology Collections span from 11,500 BC to present day and are instrumental to our understanding of the human history of western North America.

-The collections total approximately one million objects including over 3,000 historic Native American artifacts (ethnographic objects) and items recovered from 3,800 archaeological sites.
+The collections contain more than one million objects, which includes 4,600 Native American artifacts (ethnographic objects) and items recovered from 3,800 archaeological sites.

 The Anthropology Lab enables Museum staff to preserve and protect objects from the collection.
 The lab keeps records dating to the early 1900s.

-The collections emphasize the archaeology of the Intermountain West including five decades of investigation in the Fremont and Anasazi archaeological complexes, the material remains of Utah's prehistoric farmers.
+The collections emphasize the archaeology of the Intermountain West, with more than six decades of investigation in the Fremont and Anasazi archaeological complexes, the material remains of Utah's prehistoric farmers.

 Archaeological research at the Range Creek Field Station, managed by NHMU, has produced many artifacts that are now part of these collections.